samuelmartinezupm/Satellite_Global_Coverage_Verification_Tool/README.md

-# Global Coverage Verification Tool
+# Satellite Global Coverage Verification Tool

 This code is © Samuel M. Zamacola, 2024, and it is made available under the GPL license enclosed with the software.